M2000h/My-Projects/README.md

 # My Projects

-This is a repository with my developers projects.
+This is a repository with my development projects.
 For simplicity there is only main files, so you can easy copy it and paste.

 ## List of projects